Haimanot515/Haimanot515/README.md

     </td>
   </tr>
 </table>
 ## 🌐 Explore My Work

-Want to see more of my projects, skills, and full-stack development journey?
+Want to see more of my projects, skills, and full-stack development journey in detail?
-Check out my personal portfolio website where I showcase my featured work, technical stack, and professional experience in a clean and interactive way.
+In addition to my GitHub profile, I have also developed a personal portfolio website that showcases my work, featured projects, technical stack, and professional experience in a clean, modern, and interactive way.

 <p align="center">
   <a href="YOUR_PORTFOLIO_LINK" target="_blank">